isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
 This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.

 For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
 Travellers who have registered their vaccination status on their TraceTogether application may do so using the app (see Stage 3A).
+Travellers who require vaccinated status beyond 30 days after arrival, should visit
+<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.